unwireddevices/u-boot/README.md

 To prepare USB flash drive:
 - Format USB drive into FAT or FAT32 filesystem
-- Place one of the following files on it in *_BSB* folder:
+- Place one of the following files on it in *_FW* folder:
 	- **autorun**: U-Boot console commands to execute
 	- **u-boot.bin**: u-boot partition image (U-Boot itself, 128KB).
 	- **u-boot-env.bin**: u-boot-env partition image (U-Boot environment variables, 64KB).
 	- **firmware.bin**: OpenWRT firmware partition image (size may vary).
 	- **art.bin**: ART partition image (64KB).
 	- **dump.bin**: whole flash (16MB).
-- Turn Black Swift off
+- Turn Unwired One off
 - Connect USB drive to its *Host* USB port
 - Press and hold *Reset* button
-- Turn Black Swift on
+- Turn Unwired One on
 - Wait for onboard LED to blink once and release *Reset* button

 Successful firmware update indicated by 5 blinks of onboard LED, failure — with 20 fast blinks.